-Refers to equipment used for the conveyance of goods and / or persons for business purpose.
+Refers to equipment used for the conveyance of goods and or persons for business purpose.

-4.1.5 Information and communications technology:
+4.1.5 Information and Communications Technology

-- (a) Computer hardware refers to all computer hardware used for processing, storing and transmitting data and information related to computer system. - (b) Computer software refers to software used in operating the computer system whether it is self-produced, custom-made as well as ready-made (non-customized). - (c) Telecommunications equipments refers to mobile phones, personal digital assistants (PDAs), satellite dishes, audio-visual equipments (e.g. radio, television) and other television / radio transmitters and receivers.
+- (a) Computer hardware refers to all computer hardware used for processing, storing and transmitting data and information related to computer system. - (b) Computer software refers to software used in operating the computer programme and databases whether it is self-produced, custom-made as well as ready-made (noncustomised). - (c) Telecommunications equipments refers to mobile phones, personal digital assistants (PDAs), satellite dishes, audio-visual equipments (e.g. radio, television) and other television / radio transmitters and receivers.